GoodDogAI/rossac/README.md

  - Train a SAC model given rosbags as preprocessed above

 ### Status:
+- July 17th, 2021 Fixed training process to allow lots and lots of bags without OOM errors.
+Passing in a richer observation space.
+Latest checkpoints can showcase some movement of the wheels that's correlated with objects on the screen.
 - July 9th, 2021 Gathered new bag files with additional data (wheel speeds, head pan/tilt commands not just current positions)
 - July 8th, 2021 Victor trained a model using August 2020 bag files.
 It spins the wheels slowly in one direction, with mild variability, the head pan is almost constant, and the head tilt goes up and down a lot.
   The activity on the head tilt is correlated loosely with what objects are located in the current image.